Rivellino

-The son of Italian immigrants from Macchiagodena (Isernia), he was famous for his large moustache, bending free kicks, long range shooting, accurate long passing, vision, close ball control and dribbling skills.
-He also perfected a football move called the "flip flap", famously copied by Romário, Mágico González, Ronaldo, Ronaldinho and Cristiano Ronaldo in recent years.
+The son of Italian immigrants from Macchiagodena, Isernia, he played as an attacking midfielder and was famous for his iconic moustache, bending free kicks, long range shooting, accurate long passing, vision, close ball control and dribbling skills.
+He also perfected a football move called the "flip flap", famously copied by Romário, Mágico González, Ronaldo, Ronaldinho and Cristiano Ronaldo in later years.
 A former attacking midfielder, he is widely regarded as one of the most graceful football players ever, and one of the greatest players of all time.
 With the close control, feints and ability with his left foot, Diego Maradona named Rivellino among his greatest inspirations growing up.
 In 2004, he was named by Pelé in the FIFA 100 list of the world's greatest living players.

+Rivellino currently works as a pundit for TV Cultura.

 Club career

-Rivellino was born in São Paulo, and started as a futebol de salao player at Clube Atletico Barcelona.
+Rivellino was born in São Paulo, and started as a futsal player at Clube Atlético Barcelona.
 After that, he tried his luck with Barcelona's biggest rival, Corinthians, where he moved on to professional football and quickly became a favourite of the fans—and was therefore nicknamed "O Rei do Parque" (King of the Park) (after the club's home ground, Parque São Jorge).
 However, the late 60s and early 70s were one of the most troubled periods in the history of the club, which did not win a single São Paulo state league title between 1954 and 1977.

 In 1974, after Corinthians was defeated by arch-rivals Palmeiras in the São Paulo league finals, as the star player Rivellino was singled out by most fans as one of the most responsible for not winning.
 He moved on to Rio de Janeiro, where he defended Fluminense until the end of the 1970s.
 Rivellino was undoubtedly the greatest star in the excellent Fluminense of the mid 70s, dubbed "the tricolor machine", among Doval, Pintinho, Gil and Carlos Alberto Torres.
 He won the Rio de Janeiro league championship in 1975 and 1976.
 By the end of the decade, he moved on to play for Al Hilal in Saudi Arabia; he retired from professional football in 1981.

 International career

 Rivellino was a key member of Brazil's 1970 FIFA World Cup winning team, which is often cited as the greatest-ever World Cup team.
-Wearing the number 11 jersey, Rivellino was deployed on the left side of midfield and scored 3 goals, including the powerful bending free-kick against Czechoslovakia, which earned him the nickname "Patada Atómica" (Atomic Kick) by Mexican fans.
+Wearing the number 11 jersey, Rivellino was deployed on the left side of midfield and scored three goals, including the powerful bending free-kick against Czechoslovakia, which earned him the nickname "Patada Atómica" (Atomic Kick) by Mexican fans.
 Rivellino also played in the 1974 and 1978 FIFA World Cups, finishing in fourth and third place respectively.